shreydd/quicksy-chrome/README.md

-# React Chrome Extension Template
+# Quicksy

-This is a template for creating a Chrome extension using React and [Vite](https://vitejs.dev/) with TypeScript.
+This is a chrome extension built to copy and save links & group links (as a collection) so that you can context switch easily, intended to use like a workspace.

 ## Getting Started